mfenniak/rethinkdb-net/README.md

   * Being 100% compatible with Mono (3.0+).

+  * Support for serialized object types with the provided DataContract-based datum converter classes (all .NET primitives supported)

 Currently this driver is lacking in the following areas:

   * Does not support schema-free / free-format objects.
 Although the object conversion routines are interfaced out so that they can be replaced with something different as required, the first goal is to provide a client that works well in a native C# environment, and that implies type safety and structure.

   * Supporting free-format objects will require alternative interfaces to OrderBy, EqJoin, and GroupBy, all of which use expression trees for attribute references.

-  * Limited support for serialized object types with the provided DataContract-based datum converter classes.
-No "int"s, for example; only doubles.

   * RethinkDB manipulations (pluck / merge / without / append / contains) and control structures (branch / forEach / error / coerceTo / typeOf) are not currently supported.
 Some manipulations (pluck / merge / without / append) are maybe not really compatible with the strong typing approach this library currently supports.